Jython1415/notecache/README.md

 - Contact the repository author if you used this package in a public repository or if you know of anywhere else it is used so that it can be featured in this list.

+## Developer Instructions

+### Installation

+1. Fork the repository
+1. Clone your fork with `git clone ...`
+1. Run the installation script: `bash scripts/install.sh`
+1. Confirm successful installation by running unit tests
+    1. Activate the virtual environment: `source .venv/bin/activate`
+    1. Run the tests: `pytest tests/unit`

+### Issues

+Submit issues to the GitHub repository with steps to reproduce any bugs.
+Feature requests and optimization ideas can also be submitted as issues.

+### Making Code Contributions

+1. Make changes on a branch in your fork
+1. Create tests to define behavior and get them passing
+1. Create a pull request with a description of the changes